-Export Trading Company (ETC)
+Export Trading Company (ETC) Definition

 An Export Trading Company is a commercial institution (often a bank) that facilitates and financially supports those firms that are engaged in international trade.
 The Export Trading Company (ETC) may provide billing, warehousing, shipping, and insurance services to exporting firms.
 An Export Trading Company also provides information related to the market, and helps exporters to find buyers in international market.

-A Little More about Export Trading Companies
+A Little More on What is an Export Trading Company

 The US Government passed the Bank Export Services Act of 1982 which authorizes commercial banks to own Export Trading Companies and engage in export.